 To be honest, in a perverse way I was glad the prediction threw up these little discrepancies.
-If only because it gave me something to write about and some lessons to be learned (as I’ll discuss in Part 2, when I look at reproducing this).
+If only because it gave me something to write about and some lessons to be learned (as I’ll discuss when I look at reproducing this).
 If it was spot on, I’d have dismissed it as a freak coincidence.
 But with the figure so close, I should probably also look at what I did right too.

 The thing I did right, I believe, was to trust the data.